 First Name: Email:

 Last Name: Preferred contact method:

 Pronouns: Address:

 Preferred contact time: Telephone number:

-May we leave a voice message? \square Yes \square No
+Telephone number: May we leave a voice message? \square Yes \square No

-1 This information is collected by the Commission under s.
-26(a) and (c) of the Freedom of Information and Protection of Privacy Act and will be used to assess and investigate allegations of serious wrongdoing made under the Public Interest Disclosure Act (PIDA).
+1 This information is collected by the BCER under s.
+26(c) of the Freedom of Information and Protection of Privacy Act and will be used to assess and investigate allegations of serious wrongdoing made under the Public Interest Disclosure Act (PIDA).
 If you have any questions about the collection of personal information, please contact a Designated Officer.

-2 Reports may be sent to the Commission's Designated Officer(s) via restricted email, marked CONFIDENTIAL in the subject line, to SpeakUp@bcogc.ca | or via mail, in an envelope marked CONFIDENTIAL, to Attention: Commission Designated Officer, Oil and Gas Commission, PO Box 9331 Stn Prov Govt, Victoria, BC, V8W 9N3.
+2 Reports may be sent to the BCER's Designated Officer(s) via restricted email, marked CONFIDENTIAL in the subject line, to SpeakUp@bc-er.ca | or via mail, in an envelope marked CONFIDENTIAL, to Attention: BCER Designated Officer, BC Energy Regulator, PO Box 9331 Stn Prov Govt, Victoria, BC, V8W 9N3.